amedeo03/Lenovo-Yoga-gen-7-linux-configuration/README.md

 ## Other tweaks
 ##### 1. Better battery with TLP and other utilities
 I included in the repo my TLP config file.
 Thanks to some tweaks (disabling clock boost with battery, changing governor) I got a battery life very similar (if not superior) to the one I was getting on windows 11, with some added benefits such as a quieter fans and colder temperatures.
 Moreover, I decided to set the refresh rate to 60 Hz instead of 90, this should improve battery life even more.

+##### 2.Disable backspace beep
+The laptop will put out a very loud and annoying beep when trying to using backspace on empty text boxes.
+Follow this guide on the official arch wiki to disable the motherboard speaker: https://wiki.archlinux.org/title/PC_speaker#Globally

 ## General utilities for the laptop:
 ##### 1. Xournalpp